ErichStyger/MetaClockClock/Firmware/tinyK22_Master/readme.txt

 TODO:
 - no logs on USB CDC?
 - if intermezzo takes longer: time minute is skipped?
 - Intermezzo 17,21,19,20 too fast not in sync with hands?
 All with relative moves?
+Problem with calculation errors using PL_CONFIG_USE_VIRTUAL_STEPPER?
+Disabled for now in intermezzo.
-- clock on/off should be faster
+- issue with LPC board 0x26: alle 4 steppers seems to clack/jump sometimes.
+Replace drivers?

 If intermezzo stopped or not running: clear pixels (but not every time)!